epicfacethe3rd/LockerProxy/README.md

 # LockerProxy
-Lockerproxy is a Fork of PluralKit designed to add much needed moderation features for server staff, most notably the ability for server staff to restrict who is allowed to proxy to a specific role
+Lockerproxy was a Fork of PluralKit designed to add much needed moderation features for server staff, most notably the ability for server staff to restrict who is allowed to proxy to a specific role
+Lockerproxy was abandoned due to a lack of time to be able to work on the project, and lack of familiarity with the kind of software stack Pluralkit uses.
+I've personally just never worked with a discord bot at this level, nor anything with a database like this.

 ## Why?
 Currently, PluralKit's dev team considers the ability for server staff to control who is allowed to proxy an unnacceptable addition to their bot, as they do not belive the greatly improved moderation abilities outweigh the possibility of syscourse based discrimination, as per [Issue 267](https://github.com/PluralKit/PluralKit/issues/267) and presumably many others on github